 Q. What is your writing day like?

 A. I am very disciplined and usually go abroad to write to eliminate any distractions.
 I work in two hour blocks – and I have a huge hourglass, which was a present from Mary, on my desk to ensure that I work for the full 120 minutes of each session.
 I write from 6.00am to 8.00am, then break for two hours for breakfast and to read the morning newspapers, or catch up on the cricket scores around the world; then from 10.00am until 12.00pm, when I break to go to the gym or for a long walk before a light lunch.
 Back to work at 2.00pm until 4.00pm, after which I might relax by watching an old episode of my favourite TV show, The West Wing, and then my final session is from 6.00pm till 8.00pm.
-For the next book, during my breaks I’m planning to catch up with the new series of House of Cards and Borgen.
+For the next book, during my breaks I’m planning to catch up with the new series of The Crown.
 I find that my morning sessions are usually the most productive.

 Q. How long does it take you to write a book?

 A. I normally spend a year doing research, followed by a year of writing.
 I follow that schedule above, and it normally takes me about six weeks to produce a first draft.
 I then take a four-week break and get away from it.
 I come back and do another draft.
 That takes another four weeks, and I handwrite the whole thing out again.
-A Prisoner of Birth took 17 drafts – and took just over 1,000 hours.

 Q. Is it true that you still write your books by hand?